Neighborhoods · Parkland · All Parkland subdivisions

 HOA runs about $350–$500/month.
 Still a steal for what it covers, including lawn service on some lots.
 Events?
 Trunk-or-treat, Turkey Trot, pilates under the palms, the occasional haunted-house contest nobody admits they practiced for.

-Thirteen homes currently listed in Watercrest — everything from a four-bed starter at $1.125 million to a six-bed lakefront monster at $2.2 million.
-Seventeen sold last year averaging about $1.41M with a healthy 96% of list price.
+13 homes currently listed in Watercrest — everything from a four-bed starter at $1.125 million to a six-bed lakefront monster at $2.2 million.
+Seventeen sold last year averaging about $1,410,000 with a healthy 96% of list price.
 Early 2026 numbers are showing YTD sold averages climbing toward $1.8M on smaller samples, with days on market around 90.
 Still a seller's market but not the feeding frenzy of a few years back.
 Inventory's doubled from last year, so buyers aren't getting laughed out of the room anymore — but the good ones still move.

-Market Snapshot · April 2026
+Market Snapshot · May 2026

 Active Listings